evanzombie/Q3DDocumentation/docs/doc6.md

 			Vector3 offsetToOriginal = localPointerPosition - pointerOffset;
 			panelRectTransform.localPosition = localPointerPosition - pointerOffset;
 		}

+		// Stick panel to area of parent
 		StickToWindow ();
 	}

-// Stick panel to area of parent
+// The AlertDrag.StickToWindow() function will make your boxes stick to a predefined area limit.
 	void StickToWindow () {
 		Vector3 pos = panelRectTransform.localPosition;